collabnix/kubelabs/Kyverno101/what-is-kyverno.md

        - name: nginx
          image: nginx:1.21
    ```
-   - **Outcome:** Denied with the message: `Pods must have 'app' and 'environment' labels.`

----

-### Advanced Validation Features:

-- **Dynamic Variables:**
-  Use placeholders like `{{request.operation}}` to dynamically validate based on runtime information.
+You can also use placeholders like `{{request.operation}}` to dynamically validate based on runtime information.
+We can also specify namespaces (similar to the mutating policies) where the policy applies to any pods in specific namespaces.
+We can also use an `exclude` block that excludes specific resources from validation.

-- **Selective Matching:**
-  Apply the policy to resources in specific namespaces or with certain labels.

-- **Exclusion Rules:**
-  Exclude resources from validation by defining an `exclude` block.

-Validation policies in Kyverno provide an intuitive and powerful way to enforce rules and maintain cluster-wide consistency and compliance.

 ### Common Use Cases for Kyverno: